“Don’t listen to what they say ~ Go see.” ~ Proverb.

 Why visit Brussels?

-As you may know by now I’m a little obsessed with researching a destination to death before I visit (maybe you are too – glad you’ve found me!), so despite what you may have heard about Brussels so far I can assure you there are loads of enjoyable things to see and do.
+You’re likely wondering, “Is Brussels worth visiting?”
+As you may know by now I’m a little obsessed with researching a destination in-depth before I visit (maybe you are too – glad you’ve found me!), so despite what you may have heard about Brussels so far I can assure you there are loads of enjoyable things to see and do.

 I definitely recommend spending more than just one day in Brussels – in my whole week there I can promise you I was never bored.